MEDICAID FRAUD SERIES — POST 4 OF 4

 What Does All This Tell Us?

-The data still has value.
-It works as a screening tool: useful for generating leads that investigators with clinical expertise and legal authority can pursue through medical record review.
-The risk, visible in real time as thousands of amateur analysts race to flag providers by name and address, is treating a screening tool as a verdict.
+So the data works as a screening tool: useful for concentrating investigative attention on providers whose billing intensity patterns resemble those of future fraud exclusions.
+The risk — visible in real time as thousands of amateur analysts race to flag providers by name and address — is treating a screening tool as a verdict.

-Fraud detection that works requires better labels (prospective audit programs rather than post-hoc exclusion lists), better data (diagnosis codes, clinical context, beneficiary demographics), better methods (positive-unlabeled learning that accounts for undetected fraud, unsupervised ensembles, equity audits), and better governance (false positive tracking, disparate impact analysis, appeal mechanisms).
+What would fraud detection that actually works require?
+Better labels (prospective audit programs rather than post-hoc exclusion lists), better data (diagnosis codes, clinical context, beneficiary demographics), better methods (positive-unlabeled learning that accounts for undetected fraud, unsupervised ensembles, equity audits), and better governance (false positive tracking, disparate impact analysis, appeal mechanisms).
 The public Medicaid spending file is one input to that system, and only one.
+But the billing intensity signal establishes a floor: even with minimal data, fraud patterns are partially recoverable.

 References